 Spain’s Costa Brava is an area of rocky coastlines, blue-green coves, and outdoor and gastronomic pursuits that begins an hour north of Barcelona and meanders its way to the French border.
-The region, whose name means wild or rough coast, lured famous artists like Dali, Miro and Picasso decades ago, and they left their artistic mark for visitors to experience today.
+The region, whose name means wild or rough coast, lured famous artists like Salvador Dali, Joan Miro and Pablo Picasso decades ago, and they left their artistic mark for visitors to experience today.

 The Costa Brava landscape continually changes, and a short drive inland reveals Tuscany-like hills and medieval towns filled with cobblestone streets and weekly markets.
 The beauty is obvious, but the question remains: is Costa Brava good for families?
-Parents soon discover they can find comfortable, farmhouse-style accommodations and room to run, with the beach a stone’s throw away.
+Parents soon discover they can find comfortable, farmhouse-style accommodations and room to run, with sandy beaches a stone’s throw away.
 Costa Brava in Spain is the perfect destination for a family holiday, full of fun activities, beautiful views, and delicious cuisine.

 The Costa Brava pairs well with a Barcelona family vacation, as both are part of the independent-minded Catalonia region where Catalan and Spanish are the official languages.
 Given the winding roads, the distances between cities and attractions on the Costa Brava can easily be an hour each way, and our three-night stay felt rushed; four or five nights would allow for more downtime.
 There are direct trains from Barcelona to Girona, the main city; however, a car is necessary to fully explore the region.